braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/live_activities.md

 ### Resuming Live Activity tracking

-You will need to ensure that Braze tracks your Live Activity upon app launch.
+To ensure that Braze tracks your Live Activity upon app launch:

-To do this:
 1. Open your `AppDelegate` file.
 2. Import the `ActivityKit` module if it’s available.
 3. Call [`resumeActivities(ofType:)`][6] in `application(_:didFinishLaunchingWithOptions:)` for all `ActivityAttributes` types you have registered in your application.